Canada : Safety by CityCanada - safety as a country

 TRANSPORT & TAXIS RISK : LOW

-Even though the STM transit system in Montreal is one of the safest in the world, accidents can occur on a daily basis.
+Even though the STM transit system in Montreal is one of the safest in the world, accidents can occur daily.
 When in buses and public transport, tourists should carry their possessions close to them.
 Pedestrians should cross the street at the crossroads and respect traffic lights.

 PICKPOCKETS RISK : MEDIUM